roxanahalati/configCatTryout/README.md

 # configCatTryout

 The application is a mock-up web application for a user management system, where the admin can add new users, view users and filter users (in the future also delete and update).
+When done, it will be used by school admins to manage the users that can access the faculty's resources.
-Basically, once in the application you can view/filter or add users.
+Basically, at the moment, once in the application you can view/filter or add users.

 Running: